 Why Horses Tie-Up

 The many reasons for tying-up all have something in common.
 The normal homeostatic balance of the horse metabolic system is subjected to unexpected change.
 This may be a change of exercise or work routine, of temperature, of diet, of stress, or, in mares in heat, a hormonal change.
 The horse cellular system suddenly does not know what is going to happen next and so activates protective measures - it conserves, or holds on to, electrolytes.

 Electrolytes are essential for the life of the cells, so this is an appropriate action for them.
 But transmission of electrolytes throughout the body of the horse is also essential for the neuronal control of the muscles and the digestive system.
 In tying-up, the cells have taken priority and the horse is in a poor state of improperly functioning muscles and digestion.

 Tying-up or azoturia may be Sporadic, that is occasional and temporary, Recurrent, that is occurring often but clearing up, or may become Chronic, making the horse useless for further work.
 All grades of tying-up introduce uncertainty about the performance of the horse in any competitive sport.

-Treatment is very simple.
-A regular ten day course of Equiwinner at the start of the season will set the cellular balance of the horse correctly to be able to withstand the normal rigors of competitive work.
-Whenever tying-up or azoturia is suspected, if possible do not move the horse but place an Equiwinner patch on the horse as soon as possible.
-The tying-up will cease in a short time and the Equiwinner treatment should be continued to complete the ten days course to help prevent further trouble.
+Management is quite simple.
+A regular ten day course of Equiwinner at the start of the season will set the electrolyte balance of the horse correctly to be able to withstand the normal rigors of competitive work.
+Whenever tying-up or azoturia is suspected, if possible do not move the horse but place an Equiwinner patch on the horse as soon as possible, and follow the instructions provided with Equiwinner for a total of ten days.